 James is Development Director at Studio HIVE, an innovative Bristol-based property developer.
 He previously worked as Associate Director of Urban Splash and at Gleeds, JLL, and Chesterton.
 A qualified Building Surveyor, James branched into Development and Project Management of mixed-use heritage and led projects including Lakeshore, Bristol and Royal William Yard, Plymouth.
 James has been involved with the redevelopment of Deepcut Barracks and Filton and regeneration projects in Bristol & Weston-super-Mare.
 James has served on the Torbay Design Review Panel for 10 years.

 Max Fordham LLP

 Graduating in engineering from Cambridge, Innes joined Max Fordham’s London office to design systems at the Royal Festival Hall Auditorium and develop the acoustics team.
-He founded their Bristol office in 2013, overseeing local & listed cultural projects as well as new residential and educational developments.
-He combines detailed knowledge of delivering sustainable new and refurbished buildings with an overview of the energy & sustainability planning context of construction projects and an understanding of the way physics and comfort relate to building fabric and architecture.
+He founded their Bristol office in 2013, overseeing local and listed cultural projects as well as new residential and educational developments.
+He combines detailed knowledge of delivering sustainable new and refurbished buildings with an overview of the energy and sustainability planning context of construction projects and an understanding of the way physics and comfort relate to building fabric and architecture.